vonmillhausen/sf2000/README.md

 ### CPU
 Although the main CPU of the SF2000 has literally had it's markings milled off by a routing tool, the community has determined that it's a HCSEMI B210, a single-core MIPS processor running at 810 MHz.
 It appears to be a clone of an ALi Tech chip.
 No SDK is currently available for it, and the device is closed-source.

+### Display
+The SF2000 features a `240x320` IPS display panel (not OCA laminated), which has been rotated 90&deg; clockwise to give a `320x240` display.
+It demonstrates screen tearing for all emulators, running from the right of the console to the left due to the panel rotation.

 ### Buttons
 The ABXY are basically a clone of the original SNES controller buttons.
 Although everyone seems to be getting two purple and two lilac coloured buttons, there's a disparity to the _type_ of buttons folks are getting - some get two convex and two concave buttons, others have gotten three concave and one convex, etc..